White Star Line: Intermediate liners and rapid expansion

-Following the conclusion of their service under Dominion in late 1903, the four liners were briefly withdrawn from service.
-Their names were changed, their funnels were repainted into White Star colors and they were made ready for their new services.
+Following the conclusion of their service under Dominion Line in late 1903, the four liners were briefly withdrawn from service.
+Their names were changed, their funnels were repainted into White Star colors, and they were made ready for their new services.
 Romanic was the first to enter service under White Star, sailing for Boston on 19 November, followed by Cretic on 26 November.
 In order to balance the schedule between the Liverpool and Mediterranean services to Boston, Cymric was transferred to the Liverpool-Boston route, departing Liverpool for her first trip to Boston on 10 December, while Republic entered service to Boston on 17 December.
 Canopic completed the service upon her departure from Liverpool on 14 January 1904.
-Upon their arrivals in Boston, Romanic and Canopic were both immediately transferred to the Mediterranean services formerly upheld by the Dominion Line.
+Upon their arrivals in Boston, Romanic and Canopic were both immediately transferred to the Mediterranean services formerly run by the Dominion Line.
 This route followed a line which first made port at Sao Miguel in the Azores before passing through the straits of Gibraltar and making port in Naples and Genoa.
 Republic was also put into service on the Mediterranean route following her first crossing to Boston, but only for the first half of the 1904 season, and was switched back to the Liverpool-Boston service until winter, a pattern she would follow for the remainder of her career.
 Cretic remained on the Liverpool-Boston service running opposite Cymric for a full year until November 1904, when alongside Republic she began sailing on the secondary service to the Mediterranean from New York.